autisticvegan/practice/my-website/docs/Amazon stories/Think Big.md

 # Project Catalog

 ### Situation:
 - Engineers need a way to manage their projects, enabling delivery of code and config to production.
 Project Catalog allows engineers to view project details in a single place, with the goal of making the service lifecycle updates fast, efficient, and secure.
+It is also important to keep open source in mind, since other companies are interested such as Microsoft, Mercari, VW, and Expedia.

 ### Task:
 - Build a system in Clutch that solves these problems.

 ### Action:
 - Iterative design - low fidelity to high fidelity, MVP, iterate, designers
+- Use a submodule in Clutch to keep things open source
+- Come up with architecture
 - building protobufs
 - Building backend
 - building frontend